vatpac-technology/pilot-procedures/docs/local-procedures/Metro D/parafield.md

 When ADC West is online, the airspace is divided down the middle of the two active extended runway centerlines.

+### Tower Closed Procedures
+When PF ADC is offline, the airspace reverts to Class G. CTAF procedures apply.

 ## Taxiing
 The apron areas are outside the manoeuvring area.
 The runup bays and all connecting taxiways are inside the manoeuvring area, requiring taxi instructions.